michaelbromley/angularUtils-pagination/README.md

 All documentation is also located in the [angularUtils project](https://github.com/michaelbromley/angularUtils/tree/master/src/directives/pagination).

+## Changelog

+Please see the [releases page](https://github.com/michaelbromley/angularUtils-pagination/releases) for details of each released version.

 ## Issues

 Please submit any issues to the [angularUtils issue tracker](https://github.com/michaelbromley/angularUtils/issues), not this one.